-Part A - \$17.63 Million: The first phase of this investment was implemented from July 2022 through January 2023 and focused on the deployment of COVID Impact Grants to provide access to capital and associated outreach and technical assistance.
+Part A - \$17.60 Million: The first phase of this investment was implemented from July 2022 through January 2023 and focused on the deployment of COVID Impact Grants to provide Access to Capital and associated outreach and technical assistance.
 Applications were open in August 2022, and the program concluded in January 2023.
 A total of \$15.64 million was awarded from October 2022 through January 2023 to 524 small businesses working to recover from the economic strife and secondary impacts of the COVID-19 pandemic with grant amounts awarded from ranging from \$10,000 to \$45,000.
 Nearly 88% were microbusinesses with ten employees or fewer.
 Also, businesses in nineteen (19) City-initiated construction zones were eligible for an additional \$10,000 supplement to offset construction-related business losses.
 Of the 160 businesses located in eligible construction zones, 135 received the additional \$10,000 supplement.
 Awards were made between October 2022 and January 2023.

-Part B - \$16.26 Million: The second phase of this investment is in progress and includes the COVID-19 / Construction Recovery Grants Program and small business programs focused on Access to Capital (Growth Fund), Capacity Building, Ecosystem Enhancements, and Localism.
+Part B - \$16.30 Million: The second phase of this investment is in progress and includes the COVID-19 / Construction Recovery Grants Program and small business programs under the strategy areas of Access to Capital, Capacity Building, Ecosystem Enhancements, Localism, and Geographic Placemaking.
 In August 2022, a solicitation process for the small business programs began, and City Council approval took place in April 2023.
 Programming began April 2023 and runs through December 2025.

-The COVID-19 / Construction Recovery Grants were made to small businesses whose economic recovery from the pandemic was impeded by long-term construction projects.
+The COVID-19 / Construction Recovery Grants, under the Access to Capital strategy, were made to small businesses whose economic recovery from the pandemic was impeded by long-term construction projects.
 Eligibility was restricted to micro and small businesses that suffered revenue losses from the COVID-19 pandemic and were located in an area impacted by City-initiated construction projects that began after January 1, 2020, had a projected project duration of at least 12 months and were ongoing as of December 1, 2022.
 The program, administered by LiftFund, distributed \$2.45 million in grants to 91 small businesses with grant amounts ranging from \$10,000 to \$35,000.
 The application period occurred during February 2023, and a total of 219 small businesses submitted applications.
 Awards were made between March and June 2023.

-The Zero Percent Interest Loan program, offered in partnership with LiftFund, will assist small businesses in strengthening their financial standing with accessible funding to build credit and grow their businesses.
+The Zero Percent Interest Loan program, under the Access to Capital strategy and offered in partnership with LiftFund, will assist small businesses in strengthening their financial standing with accessible funding to build credit and grow their businesses.
 Support was made available to this program by reallocating a remaining balance from the COVID-19 / Construction Recovery Grants Program.
-The application period will open in February 2024.
+The application period opened in February 2024.
+Through March 31, 2024, 35 loans were disbursed, ranging from \$500 to \$100,000, which can be used for startup costs, daily operations, or expansion.
+Eligible businesses had to be located in San Antonio with an intent to hire at least one full-time employee.